A beautiful colorful sunrise over Great Smoky Mountains National Park

 A foggy and misty morning view on Lake Fontana on your Great Smoky Mountains National Park itinerary

 While the day is still young, make your way over to Fontana Lake for one of the most incredible things to do on this Great Smoky Mountains itinerary.
+One of my favorite memories from my time in the park is from my time kayaking on these gorgeous waters.

-Nothing compares to the serene feeling you get from hearing nothing but the sounds of the birds chirping and water breaking with every paddle.
+The lake is so vast that even with other people paddling around you’ll feel like you have it all to yourself.
+Nothing compares to the serene feeling you get from hearing nothing but the sounds of the birds chirping and water gently breaking with every stroke of your oar!

 There are a ton of adventure companies that offer kayak rentals but many of them require a few emails back and forth before sealing the deal.
+It can be a bit annoying a bit and a bit analog for our digital era, but hey, that’s just how some of these national parks work.

 So, just to make sure your trip goes smoothly, I highly recommend that you schedule your kayak rentals as soon as you have your dates worked out.
+It’s best to decide where you’re staying first, and then contact a kayak rental shop in that town.

 The good news is that most companies will even bring your kayaks right to the docking location of your choice so all you have to do is show up and you’ll be all set to paddle away!